quickthyme/qloop/docs/introduction.md

 #### Less Testing

-Testing and composition are primary use-cases, so rather than make seting up the test environment more difficult, it actually simplifies it a great deal.
+Testing and composition are primary use-cases, so rather than make setting up the test environment more difficult, it actually simplifies it a great deal.
 One way this is achieved, is that loops essentially mock themselves, given that they are naturally empty and void of personality until something binds